 Welcome to our page offering helpful advice on dealing with the emotions following the loss of a loved one.
 When a loved one dies the emotional impact can be devastating.
 Here are some simple tips and hints that might offer some help.

 Serious loss is something which we will all face at some time in our life.
-Whilst everyone’s response to a loss is a very individual experience, there are some common and shared experiences that many people will share.
+Whilst each person’s response to a loss is a very individual experience, there are some common and shared emotions that many people will feel.

-Coming to terms with a death is a very gradual process, which can take a considerable time.
-There is no right or wrong way to come to terms with a loss.
-These things can take time so, do not worry if others around you are coping in a different way.
+Coming to terms with a death is a very gradual process, which can take considerable time.
+There is no right or wrong way to come to terms with a loss, so, do not worry if others around you are coping in a different way.

 Seeking Medical Help

 If you find you cannot handle your feelings, start suffering physical symptoms, cannot sleep or your work suffers, then you should seek professional help.
 Make an appointment to see your GP to discuss matters.